 Obama Cup 2019 was preceded by two days Project Management – Skills for Life workshop.
 The workshop was facilitated by Janet Mbula and Karolina Letowska, volunteers from PMI Kenya and PMI Switzerland, respectively.
 The initiative was lauded by participants as a great initiative and a welcome move by the organisers.
 Attendees were helped to understand project management principles that can be used to improve their daily private as we as professional lives.

 Further, the workshop is seen as a way of injecting professionalism into the football industry right from the grassroots level.
 The 19 participants were drawn from the tournament’s community of stakeholders including the organising committee, participating teams, partners and sponsors.
 The workshop was opened by PMI Kenya president, Clement Kitetu, who was keen to collaborate further and create more strategic engagements between sport and the project management practice.
-This is a sure way of promoting growth in the industry and ultimate creating opportunities for the youth in Africa.
+This is a sure way of promoting growth in the industry and ultimately creating opportunities for the youth in Africa.

 Physical activity benefits health and Obama Cup 2019 like other sporting activities provided participants with an opportunity to do just that.
-However, health goes beyond physical activity and in some cases physical activity can even pose a risk to the health of participants and the community at large.
-In an effort to provide a more wholistic approach to health FFA partnered with Bena Care Kenya to provide medical screening services for participants.
+However, health goes beyond physical activity and in some cases, physical activity can even pose a risk to the health of participants and the community at large.
+In an effort to provide a more holistic approach to health FFA partnered with Bena Care Kenya to provide medical screening services for participants.
 The services offered included VCT Services, RBS Testing, Blood Pressure Monitoring and health talks.
 Over 130 participants undertook the screening against a target of 100 demonstrating the convening power of football in driving community development initiatives.

 The most popular stand during the day was Baberia Cuts Kenya whose staff were on hand to provide professional wellness services to players and fans alike.
-Their staff were kept busy with regular flow of tired muscles needing rejuvenation.
+Their staff were kept busy with the regular flow of tired muscles needing a rejuvenation.
 Baberia Cuts were no doubt excited to be part of the action and are keen on attending the next edition.
-Champions Strathmore University FC have also been invited for a treat at the high-end barber shop!
+Champions Strathmore University FC has also been invited for a treat at the high-end barber shop!

 Promoting local industries

 Alive and kicking were also on the ground to showcase their products.
 The company is the only hand-stitched ball maker in East Africa with the aim of keeping adults in employment.
 Obama Cup 2019 was proud to have Alive and kicking as the official ball suppliers for the tournament.
-Feedback from players and officials indicated that the balls were of high standard.
+Feedback from players and officials indicated that the balls were of a high standard.
 Participating teams also expressed interest in sourcing balls from Alive and kicking.
 Most were of the opinion that they were well suited for local pitches.

-From the organisers perspective it is important to source locally in order to promote growing industries and assist them in achieving world standards of quality.
+From the organisers perspective, it is important to source locally in order to promote growing industries and assist them in achieving world standards of quality.
 Alive and kicking Business Development Manager Sheba Nyaronga was happy to be at the tournament to see her products in use.
 The Football Foundation for Africa is keen to use the balls in future tournaments and also promote their use in other competitions and countries.

 This edition of Obama Cup was privileged to have 2 media partners, Capital FM (radio) and Switch TV (television).
 The two partners were instrumental in the outreach efforts ensuring the tournament received coverage on their respective digital and social media channels.
 Project Leader and FFA CEO also had the opportunity to speak on Capital FM’s Saturday Music and Sports further amplifying the tournament’s theme and the organisation’s mission.

-The Obama Cup – OTB Africa partnership is true demonstration of creating shared value (CSV) where private entities invest in sport for development initiatives and in return, they are able to strengthen and grow their businesses.
-This is slight departure from the traditional CSR model.
+The Obama Cup – OTB Africa partnership is a true demonstration of creating shared value (CSV) where private entities invest in sport for development initiatives and in return, they are able to strengthen and grow their businesses.
+This is a slight departure from the traditional CSR model.

 This year the tournament was also supported by the Strathmore University Alumni Office who took up the bronze sponsorship package.
 The wider Strathmore University family has also been of great support throughout the years and their contribution is invaluable.

-A key feature of the Obama Cup’s financing model is the crowdfunding campaign usually held in the run up to the tournament.
+A key feature of the Obama Cup’s financing model is the crowdfunding campaign usually held in the run-up to the tournament.
 This year the campaign was able to net a total of KES 222,500/- up from KES 201,500/-. last year.
 Crowdfunding has enabled the initiative to build a valuable network of supporters and remains a vital pillar.
 Looking forward, we plan to enlist more corporate support while we continue to grow our network of individual supporters.
 Further, we will be looking into ways our supporters can also benefit from our initiatives transforming them into investors.

-The organizing committee wish to express their gratitude to all who supported the tournament.
+The organizing committee wishes to express their gratitude to all who supported the tournament.
 We also take this opportunity to congratulate the winning team Strathmore University FC.
 We look forward to a bigger and better Obama Cup 2020.